Skip to content

 8 Trapezius Stretches to Loosen Tight Traps

 If you feel tight and stiff in your neck, shoulders, or upper back, your trapezius muscles–or traps–could be at play.
-The great news is that with some simple stretches, your traps can experience relief from pain and tightness
+The great news is that with some simple trapezius stretches, your traps can experience relief from pain and tightness

 Add them in to your daily stretching routine, and you’ll feel better in your: